Title 902 | Chapter 100 | Regulation 130REG

 All protective apparel and auxiliary shields shall be evaluated annually for integrity and clearly labeled with their lead equivalence.(b)

-Shielding shall be provided for patients when it will not interfere with the examination.(c)
+Shielding shall be provided for patients if(c)

-The registrant shall annually review their radiation protection program in accordance with 902 KAR 100:019 Section 2.(7)
+The registrant shall annually review their radiation protection program in accordance with 902 KAR 100:019, Section 2.(7)

 The registrant shall maintain and make available safe operating procedures to include written safety procedures and techniques required for the safe use of the x-ray system.(8)